truefoundry/terraform-aws-truefoundry-network/README.md

 | <a name="output_region"></a> [region](#output\_region) | AWS region of VPC |
 | <a name="output_vpc_id"></a> [vpc\_id](#output\_vpc\_id) | VPC ID of the network |
 <!-- END_TF_DOCS -->
+## Subnet Tag Validation (Shim Mode)

+When using the module in shim mode (with existing subnets), the following outputs are available:

+- `private_subnets_tags`: List of tag maps for each private subnet
+- `public_subnets_tags`: List of tag maps for each public subnet

+You should check these outputs to ensure your subnets have the required tags:

+**Private Subnets:**

+- `kubernetes.io/cluster/$CLUSTER_NAME`: "shared"
+- `subnet`: "private"
+- `kubernetes.io/role/internal-elb`: "1"

+**Public Subnets:**

+- `kubernetes.io/cluster/$CLUSTER_NAME`: "shared"
+- `subnet`: "public"
+- `kubernetes.io/role/elb`: "1"

+If any subnet is missing these tags, you must add them manually in the AWS console or via CLI.